RemyIsCool/AnimatedFox/README.md

 ## 👾 Known Issues
  - Moving around tabs is very buggy.
 You should instead use the keyboard shortcuts ctrl+shift+page up/down.
  - Customizing the toolbar doesn't work with the theme applied.
+You'll need to disable it, make your changes, and enable it again.
  - Color themes with transparency usually don't work well.

 If anyone knows how to fix these issues, feel free to submit a pull request.